What is a Fiduciary and Why it is Important You Work With One?

 Why You Should Be Working With a Fiduciary

-There’s plenty of financial jargon that you don’t need to know in order to succeed financially.
+There’s plenty of financial jargon that you don’t need to know for financial success.
 But one term that is essential to your money and how it is handled is the word fiduciary.
-The concept can seem confusing to people, as many assume that all advisors, whether they’re stockbrokers or financial planners, are required to act in their client’s best interest.
+The concept can seem confusing to people.
+Many assume that all advisors, whether they’re stockbrokers or financial planners, are required to act in their client’s best interest.
 But that’s not the reality.
 It’s important to understand the distinction between different types of advisors’ roles and what it means for you and your money.

 Fiduciary financial advisors are legally and ethically required to act in their clients’ best interests (monitored by the SEC).
 They have a duty to be loyal to their clients and ensure they disclose any potential conflicts of interest that may come up.
-Any advice they give is based on the client’s financial situation and investment goals.
+Any advice they give is based on the client’s financial situation and investment goals and must be in the client's best interest.

 A fiduciary advisor can’t, for example, suggest you buy a security that will pay them a commission but not benefit you.
 Their number-one priority is giving you advice that strives to help you reach your financial goals.

-Choosing a fiduciary financial advisor means that you should not be misled or mistreated.
+Choosing a fiduciary financial advisor will help prevent you from be misled or mistreated.
 It means you have a professional in your corner rooting you on as you journey toward financial security.

 HOW DO I KNOW IF MY ADVISOR IS A FIDUCIARY?